Return to listing

 Other ways you can help

 Depending on the history of the child in your care, their body may have a faster automatic fear response than you are used to.
-As a foster parent, the most important thing you can offer the child in your care is a warm, affirming, secure and consistent relationship with you.
+As a foster parent, the most important thing you can offer a child is a warm, affirming, secure and consistent relationship with you.

 Visit our Free Foster Parent Knowledge Hub